oxyno-zeta/s3-proxy/docs/configuration.md

 # List targets feature
 # This will generate a webpage with list of targets with links using targetList template
 # listTargets:
+#   # To enable the list targets feature
 #   enabled: false
 #   ## Mount point
 #   mount: